THE HEROIC HEARTS PROJECT UK TEAM

 Matthew felt a calling to plant medicines and Ayahuasca specifically, so went in search of healing and a chance to reconnect to his mind, body and spirit.
 After receiving his own healing, Matthew now serves others as HHP's Lead Integration Coach on Ayahuasca retreats facilitating Veterans who are looking for their own healing and connection to themselves and family.

 An advocate for mental health awareness and the therapeutic use of psychedelics, it is through her own experiences with Ayahuasca and other plant medicines that Carly came to understand the early trauma that had shaped her and led her out of alignment with her true nature and purpose.
 From a career in the tech industry, suffering from anxiety, depression and burnout, a leap of faith led to her time in South America, learning from wisdom keepers and managing an Ayahuasca retreat centre in the Andes of Ecuador.
 It was here that her belief in the therapeutic benefits of psychoactive plants and medicines was solidified, as she witnessed countless daily breakthroughs and profound healing.

 Carly is a professionally trained Tantra Yoga Teacher and Event Curator for the UK Psychedelic Society, on a mission to cultivate deep connection within ourselves, with each other and with the more-than-human world through education, holistic practices and immersive experiences.

 Social Media Manager

-Caspar is a third-year student of Philosophy and the founding President of the Psychedelic Society at York University, a legacy of his own transformational ayahuasca experience at La Luna del Amazonas in 2018.
+Caspar is a Master’s student at the Berlin School of Mind and Brain, and founder of the Psychedelics in Medicine Society at York University, a legacy of his own transformational ayahuasca experience at La Luna del Amazonas in 2018.